jamesb93/ccl-wiki/content/posts/creative-version-control.md

 <img src="/img/cvc/mkdir.png" alt="the mkdir command">

+## touch

 Now to create a file, we can execute the program **touch** with the new file name as the first argument.
 Again we can verify that this new file exists by looking in the finder as well as calling **ls** again to print the files inside of a directory.

 <img src="/img/cvc/touch.png" alt="the touch command">

+## piping

 One final concept to understand is that the inputs and outputs of the shell can be 'piped' between each other as they emit and receive information that fits a specification.
 For example, I can pipe **ls** to another program called **grep** which you might like to think of as a filter of that text like find/replace in a text editor.
 In the below example, I pipe the output of **ls** to **grep** so that I can find all the files that contain the phrase _gesture_maker_.
+You might also be interested in the **>** redirection pipe which allows you to pipe the output of a command line program to a file.
+For example, try **ls > ls_output.txt** which will create a new file contaning the output of ls.

 <img src="/img/cvc/piping.png" alt="piping commands">

 This just about covers enough material to get you started in the terminal.
 Of course, the best way to learn is to try using the terminal and to get stuck.
 Once you become more fluent in the commands it can be a great way to interact with your operating system with just your keyboard and with a minimal interface.
 It is also helpful for later when you want to create and manage git respositories more fluently and without a GUI application.

 # git

+Okay, so now lets start learning some **git**.
+The first thing to know is **git** is __NOT__ github. git can exist without the internet ever being connected to your machine and is just a program which tracks changes inside a directory.  all that this is is a normal directory on your computer with a small hidden folder named **.git**.
+This hidden folder contains information about changes, branches, remotes and other git related concepts which help you to version control the files that exist in the same directory.

+Conveniently, most UNIX based operating systems are shipped with git installed and you can use it without every having to install it yourself.
+What we're going to do is learn first how to _init_ a git repository, _commit_ changes to a file inside the repository and then _push_ those changes to a _remote_.
+After that, it will be demonstrated how someone else can _fork_ your repository, _commit_ their own changes and subsequently submit a _pull request_ which you integrate back into the original project.

+## initialising (init) a repository

+# JACOB
+# JACOB
+# JACOB
+# JACOB
+# JACOB
+# JACOB
+# JACOB
+# JACOB
+# JACOB